-Personally, I believe interstitial cystitis is strongly rooted in nutrition related causes: poor digestion, poor liver function, hormonal imbalance, inflammation, hypothyroidism, and low protein diets (vegan/vegetarian) as well as associated with a history of UTI, antibiotics, birth control pill use, and chronic viral issue.
+Personally, I believe interstitial cystitis is strongly rooted in nutrition related causes: poor digestion, poor liver function, hormonal imbalance, inflammation, hypothyroidism, and low protein diets (vegan/vegetarian) as well as associated with a history of UTI, antibiotics, birth control pill use, and chronic viral issues (as some studies suggest).

 Symptoms of Interstitial Cystitis